ibm-cloud-architecture/refarch-privatecloud/using_ocs_4.md

   1. Edit the image registry operator and for `managementState` change `Removed` to `Managed`.
 Then modify `storage: {}` line to reflect what is shown below.
 This tells the operator to use a PVC for storage.
 You don't need to specify the PVC name, the operator will find the PVC created in the previous step.

-    <strong>NOTE:</strong> There will be a lot more in the yaml than what is listed here, it has been trimmed to reduce confusion.
+  **NOTE:** There will be a lot more in the yaml than what is listed here, it has been trimmed to reduce confusion.
 Only values that should change are listed.

   ```
 oc edit configs.imageregistry.operator.openshift.io